TheJuanitoLearnsShow/Rock/README.markdown

 1. convert projects to .net standard 2.1
 2. Isolate as much logic as possible away from System.web
   1. pull any classes that do not rely on system.web from the proj and into a .net 8 csproj

 3. Try creating a test proj
 4. create a ascx control thAt acts as a reverse proxy that delegates the rendering to a .net 8 web service.

 - anything that cannot be replicated, let the webforms handle it

 5. Webforms effectively becomes a View engine/layer

+### csprojs referencing system.web
+1. Rock.Lava
+2. Rock.Lava.Shared, .Liquid and .Fluid

 ![Rock RMS](https://raw.githubusercontent.com/SparkDevNetwork/Rock/develop/Images/github-banner.png)